prlct/feature-flags/docs/docs/sdk-api copy/set-features.md

 # setFeatures(features[])

-Ovveride features returned by API.
+Override features returned by API.
 Often used to implement

 ```
 setFeatures(features[])